Project Phoenix Rebuilding: End-to-End Backup and Access Architecture

 11. NAS Ingest Strategy

 The NAS footprint is large enough that it had to be treated as a phased ingestion project rather than a casual cloud upload.
+With tens of terabytes of data involved, the initial upload path mattered just as much as the backup destination.

 Home upload bandwidth was extremely poor, which made full direct ingest from home impractical for bulk seeding.
+Trying to push the entire NAS directly from home would have turned the first backup into a never-ending transfer instead of a controlled archive project.

-- Copy a chunk to external disk
+- Copy a manageable chunk of NAS data to external disk

-- Take it to a high-bandwidth location
+- Take the disk to a high-bandwidth location

 12. Validation from Synology